Cholesterol and Triglycerides Tests

 Cholesterol and triglyceride testing is done:

-- As part of a routine physical exam to screen for a lipid disorder.
+- As part of a routine physical exam to screen for high cholesterol and high triglycerides.

 - To help find your risk of having heart and blood flow problems, including heart attack and stroke.